dexma/styx-api-gateway/readme.md

     request -> request

-For example, an authentication stage could be:

-- Given a request with an authentication token as header
-- It will

 Pipeline will apply all stages asynchronously, and also a request stage could success or fail, then reality is that a 'request stage' is a function that:

     Request -> [Future[StageResult[Request]]]

+For example, an authentication stage could be:

+- Given a request with an authentication token client as header
+- The function check if is a valid token
+- Retrieve privileges associated to this token
+-

 ### Routing stages